Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 Performance may seem to be just one of many factors influencing the overall page quality, but this assumption may be misleading.
 The numbers indicate that it is among the most important ones.

-But before we look at them, let’s summarize what the term really means and how we can measure the performance of a website.
+But before we look at them, let’s summarize what the term means and how we can measure the performance of a website.

 Generally speaking, it’s the speed of loading the page or file in the browser.
-But this value may vary across different pages of the website (high-traffic or content-rich ones tend to load more slowly), and it also depends on geographical location, internet connection, and the user’s device.
+However this value may vary across different pages of the website (high-traffic or content-rich ones tend to load more slowly), and it also depends on geographical location, internet connection, and the user’s device.

-Performance and SEO
+WordPress Performance and SEO

 Performance is one of the indicators measured by Google while assessing the quality of websites.
 This, of course, translates to the search engine’s ranking.
 The better the performance, the higher the chance your page gets to the top of the lists and gains some extra traffic (or any traffic at all).